o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-cpp.md

 ### Add a signal listener with a slot handler

 Qt uses signals and slots to communicate between objects (refer to [Signals & Slots](https://doc.qt.io/qt-5/signalsandslots.html) in Qt Documentation).
-You will set up a signal listener such that when the user updates the input field, the check box automatically enables.
+You will set up a signal listener such that when the user enters text into the input field at runtime, the check box automatically enables.

 In this example, the signal listener uses a slot handler, which is essentially a C++ function that a signal can connect to.

-1. Define a slot by using the `Q_SLOTS` macro as shown in the following line of `ShapeExampleWidget.h`:
+1. Declare a slot in `Code/Source/ShapeExampleWidget.h` by using the `Q_SLOTS` macro.

     ```cpp
     private Q_SLOTS: